 Torches and Pitchforks: Not literally pitchforks, but pickaxes.
 A lynch mob, including miners with pickaxes, appears after Curly Bill kills the town marshal.
 Wyatt disperses the mob by saying there will be a trial.

 Villains Out Shopping: When the travelling show comes to town, The Cowboys show up en masse, and seem to have a genuinely good time and be very appreciative of the performance.
-They even give Fabian a standing ovation for his rendition of the S:t Crispin's Day speech.
+They even give Fabian a standing ovation for his rendition of the St. Crispin's Day speech.
+They do, however, freak out one of the performers by shooting at him for the hell of it.

 Young Gun: Wyatt Earp's younger brother Morgan, to some extent.
 This is mostly in his portrayal as the least experienced of the four heroes at the OK Corral and in Wyatt's disapproval of his participation.